github-csat/github-csat/terraform/README.md

 Configuring SOPS requires some [manual steps to bootstrap the GPG key](https://fluxcd.io/flux/guides/mozilla-sops/).
 This was run in a GCP cloud shell connected to the production GKE cluster.
-The flux-kustomization object configures flux to consult this key to decrypt the sops secrets on sync.
+The flux-kustomization object in this repo configures flux to consult this key to decrypt the sops secrets on sync.

 ### Image credentials